GSA/CFO.gov/_resources/uniform-guidance-promising-practices.md

 </p>

 <p>
-    <strong class="dark-green-color">Merril Oliver</strong> is Director of the Maryland Governor’s Grants Office after serving as the founding deputy director
+    <strong>Merril Oliver</strong> is Director of the Maryland Governor’s Grants Office after serving as the founding deputy director
     in 2004 for nine years.
 Oliver returned to Maryland from Puerto Rico, where she developed a centralized federal funds management office for Governor Alejandro Garcia Padilla during 2014.
 As a member of the Association of Government Accountants Intergovernmental
     Partnership since 2007, she served as co-chair of multiple grants related workgroups.
 She was president of the National Grants